Pratikpi/Study-Material/HLD/Tic-Tac-Toe-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to detect win/draw efficiently?
+- **How to detect win/draw efficiently?**
+    Use simple loops to check all rows, columns, and diagonals after each move.
+For a 3x3 board, this is fast (constant time).
+You can also keep counters for each row, column, and diagonal to update and check in O(1) time per move.

-- How to implement computer opponent?
+- **How to implement computer opponent?**
+    Start with a random move selector for simplicity.
+For a smarter AI, use the Minimax algorithm to evaluate all possible moves and pick the optimal one.
+Alpha-beta pruning can optimize Minimax for faster decisions.

-- How to scale for online play?
+- **How to scale for online play?**
+    Use a server to manage game sessions and player states.
+Each game can be represented as a resource (e.g., in a database).
+Use WebSockets or polling for real-time updates between clients and server.

-- How to handle invalid moves?
+- **How to handle invalid moves?**
+    Validate each move on the server or in the game engine before updating the board.
+Reject moves to already occupied cells or moves made out of turn, and return an error or prompt the user to try again.

 ---